CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

 \section{Results}

 GPNL exhibits lower electric conductivity compared to graphene due to its distinct physical properties, particularly its formation energies and band gaps.
 The influence of pore size and quantity on these properties is depicted in Fig. \ref{fig:DOS}.
-Our DFTB calculations reveal that GPNL possesses a bandgap of approximately 0.96 eV, while graphene lacks a bandgap altogether.
-The porosity of GPNL has the potential to significantly modify its electronic characteristics and catalytic performance by increasing its surface area.
-The electronic band structures, illustrated in Fig. \ref{fig:DOS}, reveal that the top of the valence bands for carbon atoms is located at the $\Gamma$ point, while the bottom of the conduction bands is found at the $K$--point.
+Our DFTB calculations reveal that GPNL possesses a bandgap of approximately 0.96 eV from the DOS calculations, while graphene lacks a bandgap altogether.
+The porosity of GPNL has the potential to significantly modify its electronic characteristics and catalytic performance by increasing its surface area, in good agreement with reported results by G. Brunetto et al \cite{brunetto2012nonzero}.
+The electronic band structures, illustrated in Fig. \ref{fig:DOS}, reveal that the valence and conductance bands for carbon atoms are located at the $\Gamma$ point.
+The band gap of GPNL is structure--dependent and can range from zero to a few electron volts.
+Theoretical studies have predicted band gaps for GPNL ranging from 0 eV to approximately 3.3 eV, depending on the specific structure and calculation method employed \cite{balandin2011thermal,brunetto2012nonzero}.
+It should be noted that the semi--local functionals tend to underestimate the band gaps of GPNL structures.
+It is also noticed the selected path show the characteristic gaps at the M and $\Gamma$ point reported by DFT calculations \cite{C2TC00006G} and our results reported in the SM.
+The slight discrepancy in negative energies can be attributed to variations in the SK parameters applied in our calculations and the pseudo potentials used in our DFT calculations.
+Nevertheless, this fair agreement still provides validation for our results.